I pledge to give at least 2% of my time and money to charity. I hope you'll join me.

 The fArtism website is the best source for this, but as a brief introduction:

-Unum ID is what I spend most of my time on currently.
+Verified Inc. (formerly Unum ID) is what I spend most of my time on currently.
 It's a company I founded and run with my brother Aidan.

 Be Heard (formerly ePluribus) is a civic engagement platform I built with my brother Aidan while we were college students.
 Be Heard makes it super easy to contact your representatives in government — from the president down to your local Superintendent of Public Instruction.
-And it uses Unum ID so you can verify your identity and send messages as a verified constituent.
+And it uses Verified Inc. (formerly Unum ID) so you can verify your identity and send messages as a verified constituent.
 That way, your representatives can be sure you're not a bot or foreign actor.

 We're thrilled that, by now, thousands of people across 48 U.S. states have used Be Heard to contact their representatives and, well, be heard!